-Interim Orders under section 24(1)(b) of the Act
+Interim Orders under section 24(1)(b) of the Act: the suspension or removal of an osteopath from the Register by the Professional Conduct Committee

 Interim Orders under this section of the Act will usually be made at the conclusion of the substantive hearing.
-The decision and reasons for the Order will therefore be contained in the substantive decision, and published in accordance with the policy on substantive hearings set out below.
+The decision and reasons for the Order will therefore be contained in the substantive decision and published in accordance with the policy on substantive hearings set out below.

-3. Professional Conduct Committee substantive hearings and decisions
+3. Professional Conduct Committee substantive hearings and decisions a.
+Notice